safl/chplforpyp-docs/docs/source/basics.rst

 |    :language: python                             | |    :language: c                                    |
 +--------------------------------------------------+-+----------------------------------------------------+

-Types in Python are dynamic meaning that a variable can change type during it's lifetime.
+Types in Python are dynamic, meaning that a variable can change type during its lifetime.
 The type of a variable in Chapel is static and inferred at compile-time, which means that a type is assigned and cannot be changed at runtime.

 Comments
 --------